Kianibound/js-interview-questions/README.md

 true && true && "Ali"; // "Ali"
 ```

-In the first example, a && b returns false because b is falsy.
+In the first example, `a && b` returns false because b is falsy.
 In the second example, a && true returns true because both operands are truthy.
-In the third example, false && b returns false because the first operand is falsy.
+In the third example, `false && b` returns false because the first operand is falsy.

-## 6-What '||' operator does in JavaScript? <a name="q6"/>
+## 6-What `||` operator does in JavaScript? <a name="q6"/>

-The || operator represents the logical OR operation.
+The `||` operator represents the logical OR operation.
 It returns true if either operand is truthy, and false if both operands are falsy.
 In simple looking for the first truthy value.
 For example:

 ```javascript
 const a = true;